Ocean liner: Decline of long-distance line voyages

 In 1982, during the Falklands War, three active or former liners were requisitioned for war service by the British Government.
 The liners Queen Elizabeth 2 and Canberra, were requisitioned from Cunard and P&O to serve as troopships, carrying British Army personnel to Ascension Island and the Falkland Islands to recover the Falklands from the invading Argentine forces.
-The P&O educational cruise ship and former British India Steam Navigation Company liner Uganda was requisitioned as a hospital ship, and served after the war as a troopship until the RAF Mount Pleasant station was built at Stanley, which could handle trooping flights.
+The P&O educational cruise ship and former British India Steam Navigation Company liner Uganda was requisitioned as a hospital ship, and served after the war as a troopship until the RAF Mount Pleasant station was built, which could handle trooping flights.

 21st century

-By the first decade of the 21st century, only a few former ocean liners were still in existence; some, like SS Norway, were sailing as cruise ships while others, like Queen Mary, were preserved as museums, or laid up at pier side like SS United States.
-After the retirement of Queen Elizabeth 2 in 2008, the only ocean liner in service was Queen Mary 2, built in 2003–04, used for both point-to-point line voyages and for cruises.
+By the first decade of the 21st century, only a few former ocean liners were still in existence.
+Some, like SS Norway, were sailing as cruise ships while others, like Queen Mary, were preserved as museums, or laid up at pier side like SS United States.
+After the retirement of Queen Elizabeth 2 in 2008, the only ocean liner in service was Queen Mary 2, built in 2003–04 and used for both point-to-point line voyages and for cruises.

+A proposed and planned ocean liner, the Titanic II, is a modern replica of the original RMS Titanic, which sank in 1912.
+The ship is owned by Blue Star Line and is bought by Australian businessman Clive Palmer.
+The ship is set to be launched by 2027.